shaynebartlett/Discussions/README.md

 2. Modules

-There are 2 optional modules which you would need to install separately.
+There are 3 optional modules which you would need to install separately.

-mod_discussions_recentx shows the recent x (x is configurable) active threads in your forum. mod_discussions_onliners shows the currrently logged in users.
+mod_discussions_recentx shows the recent x (x is configurable) active threads in your forum. mod_discussions_onliners shows the currrently logged in users. mod_discussions_messages shows new messages in the mailbox.

 3. Plugins